-Bus routes 53, 53a, 54, 99 and 122.
-Trolleybus routes, 696 and 698 pass the end of Burrage Road (one minute from the Service Depot).
+Bus routes 53, 163, 54, 99, 122 and 127 pass the end of Burrage Road (one minute from the Service Depot).

-Bus routes 21a, 75 and 161 serve Beresford Square which is three minutes walk from the Service and Repair Department.
+Bus routes 186, 75 and 161 serve Beresford Square which is three minutes walk from the Service and Repair Department.

 Visitors from the North can pass into Woolwich via the Free Ferry between North Woolwich and Woolwich.
-North Woolwich is a British Railways terminus and is also served by Bus and Trolleybus routes 101, 569, 669 and 685.
+North Woolwich is a British Railways terminus and is also served by Bus routes.
 There is also a tunnel under the River Thames at this point for foot passengers.
 The Free Ferry accommodates all types of motor vehicles and there is a very frequent service.
 The Southern landing stage is less than a mile from the Service Depot.